Hand-drawn illustration of a flame angelfish: a deep orange body crossed by black bars, with blue-tipped fins, on a dark blue specimen plate.

 Reef Safety: A Detailed Look

-While many hobbyists have success keeping them in reef tanks, there is always a risk.
-Flame Angelfish are natural grazers of algae and microorganisms (aufwuchs) on live rock.
-This grazing behavior can sometimes extend to nipping at corals and clam mantles.
+The official rating is reef safe: with caution.
+Flame Angelfish naturally graze on algae and microorganisms on live rock, and this grazing can sometimes extend to nipping corals and clam mantles.

 Temperament & Behavior

-• Semi-Aggressive: They can be territorial and will display aggression towards other dwarf angelfish, especially those of a similar shape and color.
-For this reason, it’s a golden rule to keep only one dwarf angelfish per tank, unless the aquarium is very large (125+ gallons) with tons of rockwork.
+Flame Angelfish are bold, active swimmers unafraid to explore the entire tank.
+They're semi-aggressive and can be territorial toward other dwarf angelfish of similar shape and color, so it's a golden rule to keep only one dwarf angelfish per tank unless the aquarium is very large (125+ gallons) with abundant rockwork.
+They're generally peaceful toward non-related species like tangs, clownfish, wrasses, and gobies.

 Tank Requirements & Habitat

-• Live Rock: A mature aquarium with abundant live rock is the single most important requirement.
-The rockwork provides hiding places and, more importantly, a constant food source as the fish grazes on algae and the tiny organisms living on the rock.
+A mature, stable environment is key.
+A 30-gallon tank is the minimum for a single Flame Angelfish; 70 gallons or more is strongly recommended for a community reef.
+Abundant live rock is the single most important requirement, providing hiding places and a constant food source as the fish grazes on algae and the organisms living on the rock.

 Diet and Feeding